-I received this book for free from Publisher in exchange for an honest review.
+I received this book for free from Publisher for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.Karma Gone Bad by Jenny Feldon

 Published by Sourcebooks on Nov.
 5, 2013

 Your Favorite Indie Bookstore* | Amazon Kindle* | Amazon Paperback*